ionelmc/python-aspectlib/docs/testing.rst

 .. note::

-    Using the :obj:`Story <aspectlib.test.Story>` on imperative, stateles interfaces is best.
+    Using the :obj:`Story <aspectlib.test.Story>` on imperative, stateless interfaces is best.

 An example: mocking out an external system
 ------------------------------------------